weaveworks/weave-gitops-private/docs/adrs/0013-pipelines-promotions.md

 ## Consequences

 - A path forward for pipelines to deliver promotions capability.
 Sunglow could deliver promotions based on this approach.
-- A risk to manage in the context of customer adoption: the network path opened.
+- A set of further actions needs to be risks that needs management:
-  - Sunglow would need to establish the customer feedback loop with SAs/CXs to manage and mitigate the risk once it happens.
+  - To manage the risk associated with the network flow between leaf to management cluster for deployment notifications.
-  - Same for security.
+  - To determine concrete CI scenarios that we need to integrate with.
-- A scenario further to develop: existing CI scenarios based on the approach.
-Sunglow would need to use customer feedback to determine which existing systems are of relevance to provide the integration experience.
+  - To discover the reliability aspects of the watchers approach to understand its feasibility.